 The best way to get the most accurate price estimate for your chemical peel is to schedule a consultation with a reputable dermatologist or plastic surgeon.
 He or she will be able to evaluate your skin closely and offer recommendations on the specific type of chemical peel that will most benefit your skin, and an exact estimate of what that procedure will cost.

 In a typical chemical peel procedure, the ideal chemical is chosen for the desired depth of penetration.
 For deep peels, a local anesthetic will be administered to block pain and a sedative to relax before treatment begins.

-For all depth levels, the skin will be thoroughly cleansed prior to the administration of the solution.
+For all depth levels, the skin will be thoroughly cleansed before the administration of the solution.
 Once the skin is cleaned and prepared for treatment, the appropriate chemical solution is then applied to the desired areas.
-For light peels, the most commonly used chemical solutions are mild and may include combinations of alpha hydroxy acids and beta hydroxy acids, which will be brushed onto the face or other area and left for just a few minutes.
+For light peels, the most commonly used chemical solutions are mild and may include combinations of alpha hydroxy acids and beta hydroxy acids, which will be brushed onto the face or other areas and left for just a few minutes.
 For medium peels, stronger chemicals like trichloroacetic acid (TCA), Jessner’s Solution, and glycolic acid are the most frequently applied chemical solutions.
-Phenol is the most commonly used chemical for deep peels, and the length of application will be determined by your doctor.
+Phenol is the most commonly used chemical for deep peels, and the length of the application will be determined by your doctor.